jonlpersson/ed-latimore/site/_posts/2021-03-07-the-easy-4-step-problem-solving-process.md

 When I used to tutor kids in [math and physics](/is-physics-hard-how-to-study-and-learn-basic-physics/), I would drill this problem-solving process into their heads.
 This methodology works for any problem, regardless of its complexity or difficulty.
 In fact, if you look at the various advances in society, you'll see they all follow some variation of this problem-solving technique.

-> “The gap between understanding and misunderstanding can best be bridged by thought\!”
+> “The gap between understanding and misunderstanding can best be bridged by thought!”
->
 >
 > ― Ernest Agyemang Yeboah